codeSunidhi/error-handling/README.md

-This code consist of programs for error handling
+This repositry consist of programs for error handling and modules.